olliegg123/RFID-Jukebox-GoogleCast/README.md

 <h2>Project Setup and Installing</h2>

 <h4> Node, NPM, Yarn and Git Install </h4>
-There's a set of instructions on the [magic-cards install page](https://github.com/maddox/magic-cards/blob/master/docs/install.md) which you can use instead of these.<br><br>
+There's a set of instructions on the [magic-cards](https://github.com/maddox/magic-cards/blob/master/docs/install.md) install page which you can use instead of these.<br><br>
 So make sure you have git installed: `sudo apt-get install git`<br><br>
 I can't find the exact commands I used to install node, but I know I used the nvm manager and had to use the latest version of node (9.11.1 at the time of writing this.
 But just check online for how to install node, then run the next command.
 I'll update this if somebody finds commands which work exactly).<br><br>
-Then install yarn: `npom install yarn -g`
+Then install yarn: `npm install yarn -g`

 <h4>[ magic-cards ](https://github.com/maddox/magic-cards)Setup</h4>